-Students may also visit the USC Engemann Student Health Center for medical care (including emergency contraception) and testing for sexually transmitted infections (213) 740-9355.
-The Engemann Student Health Center cannot collect evidence.
+Students may also visit USC Student Health for medical care (including emergency contraception and prophylaxis and testing for sexually transmitted infections) (213) 740-9355.
+USC Student Health does not perform evidence collection (forensic examinations).

 Professional advocates are available through RSVP, and they will accompany you to the medical clinic and/or assist you through the reporting process upon your request.
-During regular business hours and after hours, call (213) 740-WELL (9355).
-After hours, call (213) 740-WELL.
+RSVP Advocates are available 24 hours daily at (213) 740-WELL.